farouk-allani/eaglefi-docs-2/docs/swap-widget-creator.md

 sidebar_label: Swap Widget
 ---

-# Turn Any Site into a DEX 🛠️
+# Turn any site into a DEX 🛠️

 EagleFi's Swap Widget lets you embed decentralized trading directly into your website.
-Perfect for projects, communities, or anyone who wants to add instant swap functionality.
+Perfect for projects, communities, or anyone who wants to add swap functionality.

 ---